-Offering-related costs for the 2018 Notes were approximately \$2.8 million, and are expected to be paid in the second quarter of 2018.
+Offering-related costs for the 2018 Notes were approximately \$2.8 million and were paid in the first and second quarters of 2018.
 Offering-related costs of \$2.2 million were capitalized as debt issuance costs, recorded as an offset to the carrying value of the 2018 Notes, and will be amortized over the expected term of the 2018 Notes using the effective interest method through the first note holder put date of February 6, 2023.
 Offering-related costs of \$0.6 million were accounted for as equity issuance costs, recorded as an offset to additional paid-in capital, and are not subject to amortization.
 Offering-related costs were allocated between debt and equity in the same proportion as the allocation of the 2018 Notes between debt and equity.